Roman governor: Late imperial governors

 The provincial governors were the most important officials in the Roman administration for it was they who were responsible for tax collection, justice in the first instance, and public order in the first instance.
 They received, from the prefectures, the tax demands three times a year, which they circulated to the municipalities.

 Under the Dominate, the Emperor Diocletian began in AD 293 reforms of the provincial administration that were completed under the Emperor Constantine the Great in 318.
 Diocletian set up twelve dioceses (later several were split), originally two to four for each of the four co-emperors under the short-lived Tetrarchy (two senior Augusti, each above a Caesar), each governed by a vicarius ('vicar') who acted on behalf of the praetorian prefect.
-Each diocese comprised several Roman provinces (known in Greek as eparchies), each under the authority of a provincial governor, whose title varied from province to province (the range of titles includes republican relics such as proconsul, as well as novelties such as corrector provinciae, moderator provinciae, and praeses provinciae).
+Each diocese comprised several Roman provinces (known in Greek as eparchies), each under the authority of a provincial governor, whose title varied from province to province (the range of titles includes republican relics such as proconsul, as well as novelties such as corrector provinciae, moderator provinciae, praeses provinciae and praesidens).
 Although the vicar's authority was supreme within his diocese, he was under the authority of praetorian prefect whose power he partook of the emperor himself.

 Constantine completely removed the governors' military commands, a process begun under Diocletian.
 In those provinces where soldiers were stationed, the dux (Latin for leader) commanded border military units.
 Some duces commanded units in several provinces: they were watched by the diocesan vicars.
 Field units were commanded by a comes ('companion', whence count) and later by supreme military commanders, the magistri militum.

 Constantine, again following Diocletian's lead, organized the Roman Empire into three Praetorian prefectures late in his reign.
 These were based on the territories controlled by the four co-emperors of the Tetrarchy, two of whom, the senior Augusti, had been served by a praetorian prefect as something like a chief of staff.
 The three prefectures thus created were the prefecture of Gaul, the prefecture of Italy (later divided by Constans in 347 or perhaps in 342–47), and the prefecture of the East, each being administered by an imperially-appointed praetorian prefect.
 The prefect of each prefecture was the highest civilian officer, being subordinate only to the emperor(s).
 The prefect was the superior of the vicars and governors.
 He was the chief appellate judge, head of the administration of the prefecture, chief finance officer, and chief tax collector (though the collection was actually done at municipal and village levels).